 The “maybe box”: out of sight, out of mind

 Kitchens seem to be full of “what if” and “just in case” items.
 It’s easy to hang on to things just in case you might need them.
 But one of the big keys to decluttering your kitchen is only keeping the things you realistically use and need on a regular basis and getting rid of the rest.

 But still, it can be hard to get past some of these “what if” and “just in case” thoughts.
 The best way to handle these kinds of items is to use what I like to call the “maybe box”.

 How to use a “maybe box”

 Anything you find yourself hanging onto just in case you might need it goes in the maybe box.
 Pack up all the just in case items, seal the box and put it out of sight.
 Add a reminder to your calendar to revisit the box in 1 to 3 months.
 If you haven’t needed (or even thought about!) the items in your maybe box, get rid of them knowing you’ll be just fine without them.

-Sometimes some time and space away from our stuff are all we need to gain more perspective and be willing and able to let go of the extra stuff we don’t use or need.
+Sometimes some time and space away from your stuff are all you need to gain more perspective and be willing and able to let go of the extra stuff you don’t use or need.

 The sticky-note decluttering method